-- After completing the FAFSA online, you can apply for TAP using the link on the confirmation page of the FAFSA. - o If you failed to complete your TAP application immediately following completing your FAFSA, you can go to the HESC website at www.tapweb.org. - o If you don't apply online for TAP, an express TAP application will be mailed to you.
+- After completing the FAFSA online, you can apply for TAP using the link on the confirmation page of the FAFSA.
+The NYS Tap Code for SUNY Orange is 2125. - o If you failed to complete your TAP application immediately following completing your FAFSA, you can go to the HESC website at tapweb.org. - o If you don't apply online for TAP, an express TAP application will be mailed to you.